PhD, Public Policy, Harvard University

 BA, Public and International Affairs, Princeton University

-Kelsey Jack does research at the intersection of environmental and development economics, with a focus on how individuals, households, and communities decide to use natural resources and provide public goods.
-Much of her research uses field experiments to test theory and new policy innovations.
-She has conducted research in numerous countries in Africa, Asia and Latin America, and has ongoing work in South Africa, Uganda, Zambia and Niger.
-She joined the Bren School after seven years as an Assistant Professor in the Economics Department at Tufts University and a postdoc position at MIT, with the Agricultural Technology Adoption Initiative (ATAI) at J-PAL.
+Kelsey Jack does research at the intersection of environmental and development economics, with a focus on how individuals, households, and communities impact and are impacted by the environment.
+She uses field experiments to test theory and new policy innovations in numerous countries in Africa, Asia and Latin America.
+Jack joined the Bren School after seven years as an Assistant Professor in the Economics Department at Tufts University and a postdoc position at MIT.
+She is the director of the Poverty Alleviation group at the Environmental Markets Lab (emLab) at UCSB, co-chair of the Energy, Environment and Climate Change sector at the Abdul Latif Jameel Poverty Action Lab (J-PAL) at MIT and an Associate Editor at the American Economic Review.
 She holds a bachelors degree in Public and International Affairs from Princeton University and a PhD in Public Policy from Harvard University.
 Before graduate school, she spent two years in Lao PDR working for IUCN.